AIMS-Ghana/python-course/_days/07_forwhile.md

  - also be able to receive a series of points as an argument
  - provide a method that will plot the integral for a particular function and endpoints as a function of the resolution.

+ ## Starting Script

+ This script skeleton may be a useful starting point:

+ {% include pyblock.md target="skeleton_methods.py" %}